 - Determine the type of acquisition: Fee Taking (buying the land), Temporary Easement (using it for the time of construction), or Permanent Easement (the land is yours forever, but the State or Municipality has easement rights).

 - Explain the impacts.
 You actually need to explain to the landowner the intended impacts to the property.
 Public meetings, meetings with officials, and meetings with landowners are a critical part of the process.
 As Betsy suggests, keep records of what everyone says so that there’s no confusion later in the process.

 During Final Design:

 - Determine appraisals.
 Even after the landowner meetings, the land is still not ready to be built upon.
 In fact, the next step in the detailed acquisition process is Land Value Appraisals.
 Once that’s complete, a written offer is made to the landowner.
-If the landowner agrees to the compensation, the designers can move forward with the appropriate documents and acquire the land.
-The project can be completed!
-If not, well, it’s back to the negotiation table.
+If the landowner does not agree, it’s back to the negotiation table.

-The Right-of-Way acquisition process is no simple matter (though it was explained in layman’s terms here).
-It can take anywhere from 1-2 years from preliminary to final design before land is acquired for the project.
-By then, project designs and abstracts can change multiple times.
+The Right-of-Way acquisition process is no simple matter (though it was explained in layman’s terms here); and it can take anywhere from 1-6 months depending on acquisition complexity.
 Betsy recommends documenting files for each landowner and making multiple copies of these documents for reference.

 Have Right-of-Way questions?
-Talk to the specialist: Besty Bosiak, firstname.lastname@example.org
+Talk to the specialist: Betsy Bosiak.